nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

     └── ui_patterns_test_theme.ui_patterns.yml

-**Note:** the example above is taken buy the actual test target site that is used to test the module itself: have a look at ``./tests/README.md`` and at ``./tests/target/custom`` for working examples on how to use the UI Patterns module.
+**Note:** the example above is taken by the actual test target site that is used to test the module itself: have a look at ``./tests/README.md`` and at ``./tests/target/custom`` for working examples on how to use the UI Patterns module.

 Override patterns behavior